-Authority implements one or more of the following controls: Autority implements one of more of the following controls.
-A. Post-harvest processing using a process that has been validated to achieve a two (2) log reduction in the levels of total Vibrio parahaemolyticus for Gulf and Atlantic Coast oysters and/or hard clams and a three (3) log reduction for Pacific Coast oysters and/or hard clams; B. Restricting oyster and/or hard clam harvest to product that is labeled for shucking by a certified dealer, or other means to allow the hazard to be addressed by further processing; C. Other control measures that based on appropriate scientific studies are designed to ensure that the risk of V.p. illness is no longer reasonably likely to occur, as approved by the Authority.
+Authority implements one or more of the following controls: A. Post-harvest processing using a process that has been validated to achieve a two (2) log reduction in the levels of total Vibrio parahaemolyticus for Gulf and Atlantic Coast oysters and/or hard clams and a three (3) log reduction for Pacific Coast oysters and/or hard clams; B. Restricting oyster and/or hard clam harvest to product that is labeled for shucking by a certified dealer, or other means to allow the hazard to be addressed by further processing; C. Other control measures that based on appropriate scientific studies are designed to ensure that the risk of V.p. illness is no longer reasonably likely to occur, as approved by the Authority.
 VIII.
 Laboratory All laboratory analyses shall be performed by a laboratory found to conform or provisionally conform by the FDA Shellfish Laboratory Evaluation Office or FDA certified State Shellfish Laboratory Evaluation Officer in accordance with the requirements established under the NSSP.
 IX.
 Approved Laboratory Methods Methods for the analyses of shellfish and shellfish growing or harvest waters shall be: The Approved NSSP Methods validated for use in the National Shellfish Sanitation Program under Procedure XVI. of the Constitution, Bylaws and Procedures of the ISSC and/or cited in the NSSP Guide for the Control of Molluscan Shellfish Section IV Guidance Documents Chapter II.
 Growing Areas .11 Approved National Shellfish Sanitation Program Laboratory Tests.
-Public Health The purpose of this document is to provide guidance to States in implementing the requirements of Chapter II. @.02 Shellfish Related Illnesses Associated with Vibrio - parahaemolyticus (V.p.).
-Cost Information Action by 2015 Recommended referral of Proposal 15-226 to an appropriate committee as determined by • the Conference Chair with instruction to remove this section from the NSSP Guide as interim guidance.
-Action by 2015 Adopted recommendation of Task Force II on Proposal 15-226.
-General Assembly - Concurred with Conference action on Proposal 15-226.
-January 11, 2016
+Public Health Significance The purpose of this document is to provide guidance to States in implementing the requirements of Chapter II. @.02 Shellfish Related Illnesses Associated with Vibrio parahaemolyticus (V.p.).
+Cost Information Action by 2015 Task Force II Recommended referral of Proposal 15-226 to an appropriate committee as determined by the Conference Chair with instruction to remove this section from the NSSP Guide as interim guidance.
+Action by 2015 General Assembly Adopted recommendation of Task Force II on Proposal 15-226.
+Action by FDA January 11, 2016 Concurred with Conference action on Proposal 15-226.
+Action by 2017 The Vibrio Management Committee recommended that the Conference Chairperson